 A right of way is a legal right to travel over land belonging to someone else in order to get from a defined point to a defined point, typically from a point on the public highway to some other point, over a defined route.
 The right may be a right of way on foot only or it might be a right on foot or with vehicles.

 A Right of Way is an Easement

-An easement is a right which a landowner has over neighbouring land which makes it easier to use their own land - hence easement.
+An easement is a right which a landowner in England or Wales has over neighbouring land which makes it easier to use their own land - hence easement.
 For example, if land does not adjoin the public highway but is separated from it by land owned by another person, a right of way over that land makes use of the land-locked land "easier".